 While the Purdue Model assumed complete trust within a level, it inherently distrusted the level above.
 And here, the shift towards the Zero Trust Network Architecture is evident.

 Zero Trust, with its principle of “never trust, always verify,” operates on the concept that there are no trusted locations or levels.
 Every interaction must be authenticated, curtailing the menace of lateral movements.
 The quintessential question then is – can the stability of the Purdue Model and the agility of Zero Trust coalesce to augment each other?

-But first, the components (AKA the acronymn soup) explained.
+But first, let’s explain the components (AKA the acronym soup):

 Operational Technology (OT) is hardware and software running in the ‘non-carpeted’ parts of your business.
 It supports “the direct monitoring and/or control of industrial equipment, assets, processes and events.“

-Industrlal Control Systems (ICS) are a subset of Operational Technology.
-It is the hardware and software which runs the process control and manufacturing (distrinct of e.g. the building heating and door locks).
+Industrial Control Systems (ICS) are a subset of Operational Technology.
+It is the hardware and software that runs the process control and manufacturing (distinct of e.g. the building heating and door locks).

-Building Management System (BMS or sometimes BAS) is the hardware and software that manages the building in which your business operates.
-It controls temperature, humidity, door-locks and access control, surveillance, alarm systems.
+A Building Management System (BMS or sometimes BAS) is the hardware and software that manages the building in which your business operates.
+It controls temperature, humidity, door locks and access control, surveillance, and alarm systems.